Film: Divorce Italian Style

 - Celebrity Paradox: One setpiece in the movie involves the townsfolk going to see a showing of La Dolce Vita, which starred Marcello Mastroianni, who plays Ferdinando.
 Ferdinando does not stay to watch the whole film, and thus does not see "himself" onscreen.

 - Cuckold: The plot more or less revolves around Ferdinando setting up his own cuckolding, and after Rosalia runs away with her lover, people start calling him this behind his back and later on, to his face.

 - Divorce Requires Death: The entire plot revolves around this trope- Fefè plots to murder his wife since he can't divorce her.
 In fact, the film's title amounts to a bitter joke that his plot is the Italian version of divorce.

-- Double Standard: In-universe, it is noted how the relevant law in the Italian penal code refers to a man avenging honor, thus seemingly ruling out any woman being able to benefit from the provision.
+- Double Standard: In-universe, it is noted how the relevant law in the Italian penal code referred to a man avenging honor, thus seemingly ruling out any woman being able to benefit from the provision.
 Fefè is actually inspired by the case of a murderess, who received a relatively light sentence of 8 years for killing the man who impregnated and abandoned her.
-However, the provision of the Italian code demands a maximum sentence of 7 years and Fefè himself ends up receiving 3 years- slightly less than the minimum, so the system is definitely favoring men over women when it comes to Honor Killing.
+However, the provision of the Italian code demanded a maximum sentence of 7 years and Fefè himself ends up receiving 3 years- slightly less than the minimum, so the system is definitely favoring men over women when it comes to Honor Killing.